City-of-Helsinki/helsinki-design-system/analytics/README.md

 sponge: `brew install sponge`

 ### Running the script
-Run the script in the terminal with `bash find-hds-react-version-usage.sh`
+Run the script in the terminal with `TOKEN=$GITHUB_TOKEN bash find-hds-react-version-usage.sh`

 The script produces a `hds-react-version-usage.json` file which contains an array of objects with the name and Github URL of the repository, which hds-react version it uses and the path to the package.json file where hds-react was mentioned.
 The path is useful information to determine if subfolders of a repository use the same hds-react version.